NGE2015/hestia-netcore/README.md

 The goal of this repository is to bring you a base template that allows you to host/run ASPNET/Net Core Applications with Hestia Control Panel.

 ## Requisites
 Before you use theses templates make sure you have installed the runtime packages or SDK on your system.
-Yoy can follow these links for more info.
+Yoy can follow these links for more info.</br>

+**I've used SNAP to install DotNet, was easier and no fush<**/br>

 [Install .NET on Linux](https://learn.microsoft.com/en-us/dotnet/core/install/linux) [Host ASP.NET Core on Linux with Nginx](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx?view=aspnetcore-7.0&tabs=linux-ubuntu)